 Rock scrambling grades

-Rock scrambling is where hillwalking ends and ends where rock-climbing begins !
-It's exhilarating, great fun and where a real sense of achievement is earned.
-Our favourites are in Torridon, on Ben Nevis's Ledge Route and Carn Mor Dearg arête, An Teallach and the Aonach Eagach.If you're thinking of booking onto one of our trips involving some rock-scrambling or climbing, please have a read at the outline below.
-You can also download this as a pdf document from here.
+Rock scrambling is where hillwalking ends and ends where rock-climbing begins - exhilarating, great fun and where a real sense of achievement is earned.
+Our favourites are in Torridon, on Ben Nevis's North Face and Carn Mor Dearg arête, An Teallach and the Aonach Eagach.Rock-scrambling grades

 Noel Williams, author of many acclaimed guidebooks, gives the description of rock-scrambling as "progress which is too exciting to be just hillwalking, but not difficult enough to be genuine rock-climbing".
-Below are definitions of rock-scrambling grades in dry, summer conditions as defined by the SMC in their "Skye Scrambles" guidebook, along with a few remarks from us.
+Below are definitions of rock-scrambling grades in dry, summer conditions as defined by the SMC in their "Skye Scrambles" guidebook.

 Grade 1 : easy rock-scrambles